Last updated on 9 July 2021

-With Brain-Computer Interaction (BCI), we will soon no longer need User Interfaces (UI) to interact with computers, so we will no longer need User Interface Design.
+With Brain-Computer Interaction (BCI), we will soon no longer need User Interfaces (UI) to interact with computers, so we will no longer need User Interface Design, at least not as we know it now.

 We’re Almost There